blitzcode/rsvp/README.md

 # What it is not...

-You won't get access CPU counters like branch prediction failures, there's no cache hierarchy simulation or anything like that, it won't be of much use for MPI programs, doesn't do any instrumentation of the application's executable, no assembler-level analysis, lacks special profiling features for APIs like OpenGL, can't do system profiling like networking analysis etc.
+You won't get low-level CPU counters like branch prediction failures, there's no cache hierarchy simulation or anything like that, it won't be of much use for MPI programs, doesn't do any instrumentation of the application's executable, no assembler-level analysis, lacks special profiling features for APIs like OpenGL, can't do system profiling like networking analysis etc.

 For these features you'll have to continue to rely on other profilers like Valgrind, DTrace, VTune, gprof and VampirTrace.
 Also, rsvp is currently fairly spartan in its feature set, providing only the minimum functionality I require in a profiler of its kind.